Sacredfuel/dotfiles/Arch/Installation.md

 Create swap partition with ~8G (for 16G of RAM)
 This will act as our extended RAM for if we have too many processes active.

-Create home filesystem partition with remaining memory This will be for the remaining files.
+Create home filesystem partition with remaining memory (leave this empty for the rest of your space) This will be for the remaining files.

-Write all the changes and quit.
+Type in `w` to write all the changes and quit.

 ### Formatting Partitions